Payments - Common Reason Response Codes (RRC)

 - Apply Recommended Actions:

-- For duplicate codes, confirm payment intent.
+- For duplicate submissions: confirm customer intent.

 - Contact Relevant Party: